 Overall, productivity in manufacturing grew 7.1 percent in 2000.
 As with durable goods, this was the largest increase recorded in the history of this measure.

 These data are a product of the BLS Quarterly Labor Productivityprogram.
 Data are subject to revision.
 Additional information is available in "Productivity and Costs, Fourth Quarter 2000 (revised)," news release USDL 01-56.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Fastest productivity growth ever in durable goods manufacturing last year on the Internet at http://www.bls.gov/opub/ted/2001/mar/wk1/art05.htm (visited June 20, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Fastest productivity growth ever in durable goods manufacturing last year at https://www.bls.gov/opub/ted/2001/mar/wk1/art05.htm (visited May 20, 2022).